adamcin/httpsig-java/README.md

     // The AuthorizedKeys class is provided by httpsig-ssh-jce Keychain keychain = AuthorizedKeys.getDefaultKeychain();

-    // The UserFingerprintKeyId class is provided by httpsig-ssh-jce to
+    // The UserKeysFingerprintKeyId class is provided by httpsig-ssh-jce to
-    //   construct keyIds of the form, "/${username}/${fingerprint}" Verifier verifier = new Verifier(keychain, new UserFingerprintKeyId("admin"));
+    //   construct keyIds using the Joyent API convention, "/${username}/keys/${fingerprint}" Verifier verifier = new Verifier(keychain, new UserKeysFingerprintKeyId("admin"));

 After parsing an Authorization and building the RequestContent object from the HTTP request, the server verifies the Authorization header using Verifier.verify()